-The WTO Subsidies Committee held its two formal semi-annual meetings in April and October of 2017.
+The WTO Subsidies Committee held its two formal semi-annual meetings in April and October of 2018.
 The Subsidies Committee continued its regular work of reviewing WTO Members' periodic notifications of their subsidy programs and the consistency of Members' domestic laws, regulations, and actions with the requirements of the Subsidies Agreement.
+Among other items addressed in the course of the year were the following: submission of questions to China under Article 25.8 of the Subsidies Agreement on potential subsidies to its steel industry (see discussion above); examination of ways to improve the timeliness and completeness of subsidy notifications; "graduation" of certain developing countries from Annex VII(b) of the Subsidies Agreement; a third submission by Canada, the European Union, Japan, Mexico, and the United States on the role of below-market government financing in the creation of overcapacity in a number of industrial sectors; the MC11 recommitment to notify fisheries subsidies and the U.S. proposal to enhance the transparency of fisheries subsidies notifications; review of the export subsidy program extension mechanism for certain small economy developing country

-Among other items addressed in the course of the year (and as discussed above) were the following: the fifth "counter notification" by the United States of unreported subsidy measures in China and questions to China on potential subsidies to its steel industry (see above); examination of ways to improve the timeliness and completeness of subsidy notifications; the "export competitiveness" of India's textile and apparel sector; "graduation" of certain developing countries from Annex VII(b) of the Subsidies Agreement; a second submission by the European Union, Japan, Mexico, and the United States on factors contributing to overcapacity in a number of industrial sectors; a U.S. proposal to enhance the transparency of fisheries subsidies notifications; review of the export subsidy program extension mechanism for certain small economy developing country Members; and an opening on the fivemember Permanent Group of Experts.
+Members; and two openings on the fivemember Permanent Group of Experts.
 Further information on these various activities is provided below.